genzellab/RGS14_clusters/Adrian/README.md

 - prepare_markov_nontrial_splitC3.m: Same as above but splits C3 in short and long.

 - markov_studyday.m: Same as "prepare_markov_nontrial.m" but customized to used a pretrained HMM model on specific study days.
 Prerequisite for "state_characteristics.m".

+- markov_studyday_splitC3.m: Same as above but adapted for the C3 split data.

 - state_characteristics.m: Generates plots comparing state total time, number of state bouts and state bout duration between different OS conditions.
 It generates data to be exported to excel and shared with Lisa.